Mattilsynet/datomic-gcp-psql-tf/README.md

 ## Connecting to the transactor

 To connect to the transactor, you need the Postgres user name and password.
-The Terraform module stores these as secrets:
+The Terraform module stores these as secrets.
+Note that the secret names will start with the `name` you used in the Terraform module:

 ```sh
 pwd=$(gcloud secrets versions access latest --secret "datomic-postgres-password")